jayanthkoushik/corgy/README.md

 a.y = a.x + 1.1
 ```

-For command line parsing, `x` and `y` are added to an `ArgumentParser` object with the approriate arguments passed to `ArgumentParser.add_argument`.
+For command line parsing, `x` and `y` are added to an `ArgumentParser` object with the appropriate arguments passed to `ArgumentParser.add_argument`.
 This is roughly equivalent to:

 ```python
 parser = ArgumentParser()